 Coworking has evolved into a worldwide phenomenon that is attracting some of the largest corporations in the world.
 The continued growth of corporate coworking has made headlines throughout the industry, as companies such as IBM, Bank of America, Salesforce, Mini, Jaguar Land Rover, Shell, and many others are partnering with WeWork and other major operators to house staff members and build their brands.

 So what can you do to better position your business to attract bigger companies?
-This is not to say that members such as freelancers and entrepreneurs will be any less inclined to join your space, but corporate clients bring a financial backing and long term commitment that will be a major factor in your growth.
+While you wouldn’t want members such as freelancers and entrepreneurs to be any less inclined to join your space, corporate clients bring a financial backing and long term commitment that will be a major factor in your growth.

 As with so many other questions in coworking, the answers begin with your location.
 Your location within a given market is the most important asset, and the physical location within the building immediately follows.

 As we’ve noted in the past, you want to make sure you’re located near amenities such as public transportation, dining and entertainment options, or parking if that’s the most used means of getting to work daily in your city.

 When specifically targeting large corporations, they may prefer a high floor with a grand view.
 After all, that does lend to a bit of a more high-end feel.
 It’s important to provide ample open space and accessibility to large conference rooms as well.
 We’ll touch on that in a little bit.